 What is the Risk of Ingesting Essential Oils?

 Metabolizing essential oils (the same as when metabolizing other external compounds) sometimes causes the production of electrophiles.
 Electrophiles are highly reactive molecules that require additional processing to prevent them from becoming toxic.
 Any substance, in sufficient quantities, can overwhelm the liver and produce more electrophiles than the liver can metabolize and this is what puts the liver at risk.
 Therefore it is important to only ingest small amount of essential oils in order to lower the risk of electrophile production.

 The Critical Role of Glutathione

 Importantly, it takes a lot of essential oils to deplete glutathione, produce electrophiles, or cause liver damage.
-Studies suggest that 0.5 mL/kg of Cassia essential oils in rats can deplete glutathione.
-If this data were scaled up, it would take 35 mL to start to deplete glutathione.
+Studies suggest that 0.5 mL/kg of cassia essential oils in rats can deplete glutathione.
+If this data were scaled up, it would take 35 mL to even start to deplete glutathione in a human body.

 Can Essential Oils Protect the Liver?

 For much more about how essential oils effect the body,